Gene Kranz

 Eugene Francis Kranz (born August 17, 1933) is an American aerospace engineer who served as NASA's second Chief Flight Director, directing missions of the Mercury, Gemini, and Apollo programs, including the first lunar landing mission, Apollo 11.
-He directed the successful efforts by the Mission Control team to save the crew of Apollo 13, and was portrayed in the 1995 film of the same name by actor Ed Harris.
-He characteristically wore a close-cut flattop hairstyle and the dapper "mission" vests (waistcoats) of different styles and materials made by his wife, Marta Kranz, for his Flight Director missions.
+He directed the successful efforts by the Mission Control team to save the crew of Apollo 13.
+He was known for his close-cut flattop hairstyle and the dapper vests of different styles and materials made by his wife, Marta Kranz, for his Flight Director missions.

 Kranz coined the phrase "tough and competent", which became known as the "Kranz Dictum".
-Kranz has been the subject of movies, documentary films, and books and periodical articles.
+Kranz has been the subject of movies, documentary films, books, and periodical articles.
 Kranz is a recipient of a Presidential Medal of Freedom.
-In a 2010 Space Foundation survey, Kranz was ranked as the second most popular space hero.
+In a 2010 Space Foundation survey, Kranz was ranked as the second most popular space hero after Neil Armstrong.

 Early years

 Kranz was born August 17, 1933, in Toledo, Ohio, and attended Central Catholic High School.
 He grew up on a farm that overlooked the Willys-Overland Jeep production plant.
 His father, Leo Peter Kranz, was the son of German immigrants, and served as an Army medic during World War I. His father died in 1940, when Eugene was only seven years old.
 Kranz has two older sisters, Louise and Helen.

 Kranz was interested in space at a young age; in high school he wrote a thesis on the topic of a single-stage (SSTO) rocket to the Moon.
 The thesis was titled The Design and Possibilities of the Interplanetary Rocket.
 Following his high school graduation in 1951, Kranz went to college.
 He graduated with a Bachelor of Science degree in Aeronautical Engineering from Saint Louis University's Parks College of Engineering, Aviation and Technology in 1954.
 He received his commission as a second lieutenant in the U.S. Air Force Reserve, completing pilot training at Lackland Air Force Base in Texas in 1955.
 Shortly after receiving his wings, Kranz married Marta Cadena, a daughter of Mexican immigrants who fled from Mexico during the Mexican Revolution.
 Kranz was sent to South Korea to fly the F-86 Sabre aircraft for patrol operations around the Korean DMZ.

 After finishing his tour in Korea, Kranz left the Air Force and went to work for McDonnell Aircraft Corporation, where he assisted with the research and testing of new Surface-to-Air (SAM) and Air-to-Ground missiles for the U.S. Air Force at its Research Center at Holloman Air Force Base.
 He was discharged from the Air Force Reserve as a Captain in 1972.